-How can I log processing a Message?
+How can I log the processing of a Message?

 Using log DSL

-And in Camel 2.2 you can use the
+In Camel 2.2 you can use the

 Which will construct a String message at runtime using the Simple language.
 The log message will by logged at

 Difference between log in the DSL and [Log] component

 As of Camel 2.12.4/2.13.1, if no logger name or logger instance is passed to log DSL, there is a Registry lookup performed to find single instance of